dip-software/go-dip-api/README.md

 ## Issues

-- If you discover an issue: report it on the [issue tracker](https://github.com/philips-software/go-hsdp-api/issues)
+- If you discover an issue: report it on the [issue tracker](https://github.com/dip-software/go-dip-api/issues)

-## Contact / Getting help

-Andy Lo-A-Foe (<andy.lo-a-foe@philips.com>)

 ## License